What does AEO stand for?

 - Complete the Ivey AEO2 Intent to Register application in Year 2 to confirm intention to join the Ivey HBA Program in Year 3.

 - Participate in an online video interview as part of your Ivey AEO2 Intent to Register application, if requested.

 What are the advantages of applying for AEO status?

 The Ivey AEO extends conditional, pre-admission to the HBA Program to students who choose to study at Western or one of its affiliated university colleges (in a faculty of their choice) for their first two years of university.
 Approximately 2/3 of our Ivey HBA class have AEO status.
 The remaining 1/3 are students from Western and other universities who discover an interest in business during their first two years of study.
 There are additional benefits to having AEO status other than the conditional pre-admission to the HBA Program.
 The Ivey HBA Program Office hosts several events during your first two years so that you have the benefit of being familiar with the school before entering in third year.

 How do I apply for AEO status?

 Please note that applying for AEO status is a two-step process: 1.
 Apply for admission to Western or one of its affiliated university colleges through the Ontario Universities Application Centre (OUAC) at http://www.ouac.on.ca.
 Choose any academic program or module at Western for your first two years of university study.
 Please indicate your interest in Ivey AEO status on your Western application.
-2. Apply for the Advanced Entry Opportunity (AEO) on Ivey’s Inside Track.
+2. The AEO application is a separate online application that is accessed through our website.
 Ivey AEO status is a separate decision and notification process from your admission to Western.
-The Ivey AEO application is due on Wednesday, January 16, 2013 by 4:00 pm EST.

 I checked off the Ivey AEO box on the OUAC website – does that mean I have applied for Ivey AEO status?